 Submissions should include:

--10 images of recent work samples (produced within the last 2 years) Images should be uploaded in jpg format and should be a minimum of 800px and maximum of 1200px in either direction.
+A 500-word solo project proposal indicating the visual and conceptual vision of the exhibition and public program.
+Please also include a list of works with the title, year, medium and dimensions, with images of the works or illustrations.
+If images are not available, please submit recent work samples produced within the last 2 years.
+Images should be uploaded in jpg format and should be a minimum of 800px and maximum of 1200px in either direction.

 Deadline for 2020 review (deadline extended): May 15th, 2019

 We accept submissions on a rolling basis.
 The review process will take place each year in March.

 Any other application questions should be addressed to firstname.lastname@example.org

 The Center for Book Arts is pleased to continue the Artist-in-Residence Workspace Grant for New York Emerging Artists program in 2020.
 Up to five New York-based emerging artists will be offered space, time and support to explore the production and exhibition of artist's books and related work in year-long residencies.
 The purpose of this program is to promote experimentation in making book art, thus artists from all disciplinary backgrounds are encouraged to apply.
 The Center especially encourages applications from artists of culturally diverse backgrounds.
 Artists are also invited to mail applications postmarked by October 7, 2019.

 The award includes a $750-$1,500 cash stipend (depending on funding) plus a materials budget between $750 to $1,000 (depending on funding), and 24-hour access to the Center’s printing and binding facilities for a full year.
 Artists also receive approximately $3,000-$5,000 tuition waiver for courses throughout the year, planned in conjunction with the staff.
 Experienced printers and bookbinders will be available to advise the artists on issues of materials and techniques as they arise.
 We have learned through past residents that ten hours per week of studio work is common in order to realize their artistic goals.